Key Takeaways

 1. Connects to your online store

-Technology plays a key role in B2C fulfillment.
-A 3PL’s technology should directly integrate with your online platform(s).
-This allows orders that are placed online to be automatically sent to your fulfillment provider to be picked, packed, and shipped right away.
+A 3PL’s technology should integrate directly with your ecommerce platforms (e.g., Shopify, Amazon, Walmart), so orders placed online to be automatically sent to your fulfillment provider to be picked, packed, and shipped right away.
+This helps prevent duplicate SKUs and inventory errors across channels.

 2. Integration with other ecommerce solutions